-The Asia Pacific Region is our home.
+The Asia Pacific region is our home.
 For nearly 35 years the International Women’s Development Agency (IWDA) has worked with local organisations across this diverse part of the world towards our vision of gender equality for all.
-Since women and girls in Asia Pacific face continued barriers to leadership and rights.
-We work with partners in the region to understand and respond to the unique challenges facing women throughout Asia and the Pacific.
+Since women and girls in this region face ongoing barriers to leadership and rights, we work with partners to understand and respond to the unique challenges facing women throughout Asia and the Pacific.

-We work in partnership with over 26 organisations, and as part of alliances to ensure the voices of women across Asia Pacific are heard.
+We work in partnership with 26 organisations and as part of alliances to ensure the voices of women across Asia and the Pacific are heard.
 Our work focuses on women’s leadership and participation, safety and security, economic empowerment, and systemic change.

 Partnering for change

 IWDA employs a rights-based, feminist approach to partnership.
-This underpins our work with all partners and is why we work with local women’s organisations and networks, recognising they’re the most effective agents of change with the deepest understanding of their context.
+This underpins our work with all partners and is why we work with local women’s organisations and networks, recognising they are the most effective agents of change with the deepest understanding of their context.

-Throughout Asia Pacific we work with forums and networks like the Asia Pacific Womens Action for Peace and Security (APWAPS) and The World Economic Forum (WEF).
-These alliances bring together and amplify women’s voices and experiences on the global stage.
+Throughout Asia and the Pacific we work with forums and networks to amplify women’s voices and experiences on the global stage.

-A key part of our work is leveraging forums and networks to ensure the voices of women in Asia Pacific are heard in the corridors of power.
-We work with and mobilise women across Asia Pacific to attend global forums such as the Commission on the Status of Women in New York, and seek their input in Australia when Pacific voices are missing from key debates.
+A key part of our work is leveraging these alliances to ensure the voices of women in Asia and the Pacific are heard in the corridors of power.
+We work with and mobilise women from the region to attend global forums such as the Commission on the Status of Women in New York, and seek their input in Australia when Pacific voices are missing from key debates.